NameIsA/NameIsA/README.md

 <details>
   <summary>🌟 About</summary>

- I'm a collaborator on the ProdigyMathGameHacking repository.
+ I'm a former collaborator on the ProdigyMathGameHacking repository, and a moderator/developer of the Prodigy Math Game Wiki.

  I can code in JavaScript, HTML, CSS, PHP, and C#, and I've been into web development for about 3 (and almost 4!) years now.